Arthur Henderson: Later career

-Henderson returned to Parliament after winning a by-election at Clay Cross, achieving the unique feat of being elected a total of five times at by-elections in constituencies where he had not previously been the MP.
+Henderson returned to Parliament after winning a by-election at Clay Cross, achieving the unique feat of being elected five times at by-elections in constituencies where he had not previously been the MP.
 He holds the record for the greatest number of comebacks from losing a previous seat.

 Henderson spent the rest of his life trying to halt the gathering storm of World War II.
 He worked with the World League of Peace and chaired the Geneva Disarmament Conference, and in 1934 he was awarded the Nobel Peace Prize.
-(On 3 April 2013 his Nobel medal was stolen from the official residence of the Lord Mayor of Newcastle.)
+Henderson's Nobel Prize medal was stolen in a burglary of the office of the Lord Mayor of Newcastle on 3 April 2013.
+A man was subsequently jailed for the theft; the medal has never been recovered.

 Henderson died in 1935, aged 72, and was cremated at Golders Green Crematorium.
 All three of Henderson's sons saw military service during the Great War, the eldest, David, being killed in action in 1916 whilst serving as a Captain with the Middlesex Regiment (Duke of Cambridge's Own).
 His surviving sons also became Labour politicians: second son William was granted the title of Baron Henderson in 1945, while his third son, Arthur, was created Baron Rowley in 1966.

 The Labour History Archive and Study Centre at the People's History Museum in Manchester holds the papers of Arthur Henderson in their collection, spanning from 1915 to 1935.